unChaz/sci-fi-5e/srd/classes/cleric.md

 ###### Blessed Healer

-Beginning at 6th level, the healing spells you cast on others heal you as well.
-When you cast a spell of 1st level or higher that restores hit points to a creature other than you, you regain hit points equal to 2 + the spell’s level.
+Beginning at 6th level, the healing tek skills you cast on others heal you as well.
+When you cast a tek skill of 1st level or higher that restores hit points to a creature other than you, you regain hit points equal to 2 + the tek skill’s level.

 ###### Divine Strike